Does Maple Wood Darken Over Time?

 This polymerization process leads wood color from light to dark over time.

 Another main reason for the darkening of maple wood and its furniture is due to oxidation of the wood with oxygen in the air.
-There are so many chemicals and oils inside the maple wood.

-So, those chemicals continuously react with atmospheric oxygen in the air.
+Those chemicals continuously react with atmospheric oxygen in the air.
 This will cause the darkening of the maple wood over time.

 Moisture will also do the same as oxygen in the air.
 They can go through the porous structures of the wood and make the reactions happen.
 Those results darken the maple wood.